 Banned Books Week

-Lake Bluff Public Library proudly recognizes Banned Books Week to honor and celebrate our freedom to read.
-With book challenges and censorship efforts on the rise nationwide, this year's Banned Books Week is more important than ever—and so is your support.
-Read on to learn more about Banned Books Week and ways that you can get involved in your community to promote reading and learning for all.
+The Lake Bluff Public Library proudly recognizes Banned Books Week as a time to honor and celebrate our freedom to read.
+With book challenges and censorship efforts on the rise nationwide, this year’s Banned Books Week is more important than ever—and so is your support.
+Read on to learn more about Banned Books Week and how you can get involved in promoting access to reading and learning for all. #FreePeopleReadFreely

 A message from Renee Grassi, former Library Director - 2023